 Body aches and chills are also common flu symptoms.
 If you’re coming down with the flu virus, you may mistakenly blame body aches on something else, such as a recent workout.
 Body aches can manifest anywhere in the body, especially in the head, back, and legs.
-Chills may also accompany body aches.
-The flu may cause chills even before a fever develops.
+Chills may also accompany body aches and the flu may cause chills even before a fever develops.
 Wrapping yourself in a warm blanket can increase your body temperature and reduce chills.
-If you have body aches, you can take over-the-counter pain medication, such as acetaminophen or ibuprofen.
+If you have body aches, you can take over-the-counter pain medication, such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin).

 If you have respiratory problems, such as asthma or emphysema, you may need to consult a doctor to prevent further complications.
 Also, call a doctor if you notice colored phlegm.
 Flu complications can include bronchitis and pneumonia.
-Take cough drops or cough medicine to calm a cough from the flu.
-Keeping yourself and your throat hydrated can also help.
-You can sip on water and caffeine-free teas.
+Take cough drops or cough medicine to calm a cough.
+It can also help to keep yourself and your throat hydrated with lots of water and caffeine-free teas.
 Always cover your cough to prevent spreading the infection.

 Flu-related coughing can quickly lead to a sore throat.
 Some viruses can actually cause a swollen throat without a cough.
 In the earliest stages of the flu, your throat may feel scratchy and irritated.
 You may also feel a strange sensation when you swallow food or drinks.
 If you have a sore throat, it will likely get worse as the virus progresses.
 Stock up on caffeine-free tea, chicken soup, and water.
 You can also gargle with 8 oz. of warm water, 1 tsp. of salt, and 1/2 tsp. of baking soda.

-Fever is a sign that your body is fighting off an infection.
+A fever is a sign that your body is fighting off an infection.
 Flu-related fevers are typically 100˚F (38˚C) or higher.
-While a fever is a common symptom in early flu stages, not everyone with the flu will have a fever.
-Also, you might experience chills with or without fever while the virus runs its course.
-Acetaminophen (Tylenol) and ibuprofen (Advil) are both effective fever reducers, but these medicines can’t cure the virus.
+While a fever is a common symptom in early stages of the flu, not everyone with the flu will have a fever.
+Also, you might experience chills with or without a fever while the virus runs its course.
+Acetaminophen and ibuprofen are both effective fever reducers, but these medicines can’t cure the virus.

 The flu virus also causes the above symptoms in children.
 However, your child may have other symptoms that require medical attention.
 These can include: